 Previous rulings have held that pass-through entities that are established solely to invest in intangible personal property, such as stocks and bonds, and that have no employees, and no real or tangible property (hereafter referred to as "investment pass-through entities") are not considered to be carrying on a trade or business.
 See Public Documents (P.D.)
 94-275 (9/16/94), 95-280 (11/3/95), and 96-42 (4/10/96).
-Thus, the income from the intangible property held by an investment pass-through entities will not be required to file the new Form 502.
+Thus, the income from the intangible property held by an investment pass-through entity is not income from Virginia sources, and these types of pass-through entities will not be required to file the new Form 502.